 Coconut milk tea is the perfect vegan option.
-This bubble tea is made with boba, liquid sugar, black tea, and topped with thick creamy coconut milk to finish off the decadent treat!
+This bubble tea is made with boba, liquid sugar, and black tea, and topped with thick creamy coconut milk to finish off the decadent treat!
 Enjoy this milky tea made at home.

 This post may contain affiliate links.
 See my disclosure policy here.